railsfactory/crux_i18n/README.md

 ﻿CruxI18n
 ========

 CruxI18n is an extension for Spree Commerce.
-It is mandatory that Spree has to be installed in the system to add this extension.
+It is mandatory that Spree and Crux has to be installed in the system to add this extension.
 CruxI18n facilitates multilingual capability by including "unified" locale file for Czech, Finnish and Russian.